szemate/szemate.github.io/mira.md

       write.
 Make sure to download the 3.x version.
     - [Git](https://git-scm.com/downloads) is a version control system to save and share your work easily.
-    - [Atom](https://atom.io/) is a programmers' text editor that is easy to learn.
+    - [PyCharm](https://www.jetbrains.com/pycharm/) is a programmers' text editor for writing Python code (alternatively, [Atom](https://atom.io/) is an easy-to-learn editor for any language.)
     - [GitAhead](http://gitahead.scitools.com/) is a graphical user interface for Git that is easy to learn.
 It's free for non-commercial use.
     - [cmder](http://cmder.net/) is a command prompt (terminal) for Windows.
 Download the mini